A Dynamic, Self-balancing k-d Tree: Introduction

 This problem is solved by replacing a 1-child node by either its immediate predecessor node or its immediate successor node, similar to the replacement of a node that has two children in a 1-d tree.
 A 1-child node that has only a less-than child is replaced by its immediate predecessor, whereas a 1-child node that has only a greater-than child is replaced by its immediate successor \cite{Drozdek} \cite{Rocca}.

-However, finding the predecessor or successor node is more complicated for a \emph{k}-d tree than for a 1-d tree \cite{Drozdek} \cite{Rocca}.
-The predecessor node to a particular node in a 1-d tree is found by beginning with the less-than child to that node.
-Then the greater-than child pointer is followed recursively until that pointer is \lstinline{null}.
-The node with the \lstinline{null} greater-than pointer is the predecessor node.
-The successor node is found in a similar manner by beginning with the greater-than child of a particular 1-child node, and following the less-than child pointer recursively until that pointer is \lstinline{null}.
-Finding the predecessor or successor node in a 1-d tree requires no comparison of super keys, but requires only testing that a child pointer is \lstinline{null}.
+However, finding the predecessor or successor node is more complicated for a \emph{k}-d tree than for a 1-d tree \cite{Drozdek}.
+The predecessor node to a particular node in a 1-d tree is found by starting with the less-than child to that node, and recursively following the greater-than child pointer until it is \lstinline{null}, because the null-pointer node has the largest key in the less-than subtree \cite{Wirth}.
+The successor node to a particular node is found in a similar manner by starting with the greater-than child to that node, and recursively following the less-than child pointer until it is \lstinline{null}.

-However, for a \emph{k}-d tree, following only a greater-than or less-than child pointer recursively is not possible at every level of the tree.
-Finding the predecessor node to a 1-child node, whose super key is $x$:$y$:$z$, begins with its less-than child, whose super key is $y$:$z$:$x$ that cannot eliminate the 1-child node's grandchildren from recursive search.
-And the grandchildren have $z$:$x$:$y$ super keys that cannot eliminate the 1-child node's great-grandchildren from recursive search.
-Any node that has a $y$:$z$:$x$ or $z$:$y$:$x$ super key is a potential predecessor that must be inspected, and that node's children must be inspected recursively, to find the node that has the largest $x$:$y$:$z$ super key.

-The great-grandchildren of the 1-child node, whose super key is $x$:$y$:$z$, have $x$:$y$:$z$ super keys, so any great-grandchild that has a \lstinline{null} greater-than child pointer is a potential predecessor node.
-But if the greater-than child pointer is not \lstinline{null}, it is followed recursively.
-However, the less-than child pointer is not followed recursively, because no node in its subtree can have the largest $x$:$y$:$z$ super key.
-Hence, finding a 1-child node's predecessor node requires searching the subtree rooted at its less-than child, and inspecting $ n^{1-1/k} $ nodes of that $n$-node subtree, to find the node that has the largest $x$:$y$:$z$ super key \cite{Drozdek}, \cite{Rocca} \cite{Samet}.
-And finding a 1-child node's successor node requires similarly searching the subtree rooted at its greater-than child, to find the node that has the smallest $x$:$y$:$z$ super key.
+In contrast, for a \emph{k}-d tree, recursively following only the greater-than or less-than child pointer does not find the immediate predecessor or successor node respectively.
+Figure \ref{fig:predecessor} shows the process of finding the immediate predecessor node in a \emph{k}-d tree.

+In Figure \ref{fig:predecessor}, node $a$, which has an $x$:$y$:$z$ super key, is a 1-child node to be replaced by its immediate predecessor node.
+The search for that predecessor node begins with node $b$, which is node $a$'s less-than child.
+The subtree rooted at node $b$ must be searched to find the node that has the largest $x$:$y$:$z$ super key, because that node is the immediate predecessor node.

+Because node $b$ has a $y$:$z$:$x$ super key, its $x$:$y$:$z$ sorted order relative to node $a$ is unknown, so it must be inspected as a potential predecessor node to node $a$.
+Also, because of its $y$:$z$:$x$ super key, node $b$ cannot eliminate its children (nodes $c$ and $d$) from recursive search for node $a$'s predecessor node.

+Because nodes $c$ and $d$ have $z$:$x$:$y$ super keys, their $x$:$y$:$z$ sorted orders relative to node $a$ are unknown, so they must be inspected as potential predecessor nodes to node $a$.
+Also, because of their $z$:$x$:$y$ super keys, nodes $c$ and $d$ cannot eliminate their children (nodes $e$, $f$, $g$ and $h$) from recursive search for node $a$'s predecessor node.